cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/03-creating-a-menu-screen/housekeeping.md

     ![](img/rename_ui_node.png)

 ### Adding Sprites
-__Sprites__ are of course going to be used in out game.
+__Sprites__ will be used in our game.
 Let's get them added right from the start.
 We will use them in several places so if you can do this up front is always a good.
 You can add __Sprites__ in one of two ways.

-* The first, drag and drop from your file-system into the __Assets__ panel.
+* The first, drag and drop the image files from your file-system into the __Assets__ panel.

     ![](img/asset_panel_add_2.png)